-- D9.3 The Progression and Award Board will consider the student's overall profile in determining the timing of the reassessment opportunity as either: - a) A deferred resit the reassessment opportunity will be taken during the resit period prior to the commencement of the student's next academic stage of study; or - b) A deferred repeat the reassessment opportunity will be taken in the student's next academic year. - D9.4 The deferred reassessment will be treated as a first attempt and the regulations for passing a module in section D5 will be applied to the deferred reassessment.
+- D9.4 The Progression and Award Board will consider the student's overall profile applying the principles in D8 in to determine the timing of the reassessment opportunity as either: - a) A deferred resit the reassessment opportunity will be taken during the resit period prior to the commencement of the student's next academic stage of study; or - b) A deferred repeat the reassessment opportunity will be taken in the student's next academic year. - D9.5 The deferred reassessment will be treated as a first attempt and the regulations for passing a module in section D5 will be applied to the deferred reassessment.